-- (ii) The employee is in a computer-related occupation but has not attained the level of skill and expertise necessary to work independently and without close supervision. - (iii) The employee is engaged in the operation of computers or in the manufacture, repair, or maintenance of computer hardware and related equipment. - (iv) The employee is an engineer, drafter, machinist, or other professional whose work is highly dependent upon or facilitated by the use of computers and computer software programs and who is skilled in computer-aided design software, including CAD/CAM, but who is not in a computer systems analysis or programming occupation. - (v) The employee is a writer engaged in writing material, including box labels, product descriptions, documentation, promotional material, setup and installation instructions, and other similar written information, either for print or for on screen media or who writes or provides content material intended to be read by customers, subscribers, or visitors to computer-related media such as the World Wide Web or CD-ROMs. - (vi) The employee is engaged in any of the activities set forth in subparagraph (h) for the purpose of creating imagery for effects used in the motion picture, television, or theatrical industry. - (B) Except as provided in Sections 1, 2, 4, 10, and 20, the provisions of this order shall not apply to any employees directly employed by the State or any political subdivision thereof, including any city, county, or special district. - (C) The provisions of this order shall not apply to outside salespersons. - (D) The provisions of this order shall not apply to any individual who is the parent, spouse, child, or legally adopted child of the employer. - (E) The provisions of this order shall not apply to any individual participating in a national service program, such as AmeriCorps, carried out using assistance provided under Section 12571 of Title 42 of the United States Code.
+- (i) The exemption provided in subparagraph (h) does not apply to an employee if any of the following apply: - (i) The employee is a trainee or employee in an entry-level position who is learning to become proficient in the theoretical and practical application of highly specialized information to computer systems analysis, programming, and software engineering. - (ii) The employee is in a computer-related occupation but has not attained the level of skill and expertise necessary to work independently and without close supervision. - (iii) The employee is engaged in the operation of computers or in the manufacture, repair, or maintenance of computer hardware and related equipment. - (iv) The employee is an engineer, drafter, machinist, or other professional whose work is highly dependent upon or facilitated by the use of computers and computer software programs and who is skilled in computer-aided design software, including CAD/CAM, but who is not in a computer systems analysis or programming occupation. - (v) The employee is a writer engaged in writing material, including box labels, product descriptions, documentation, promotional material, setup and installation instructions, and other similar written information, either for print or for onscreen media or who writes or provides content material intended to be read by customers, subscribers, or visitors to computer-related media such as the World Wide Web or CD-ROMs. - (vi) The employee is engaged in any of the activities set forth in subparagraph (h) for the purpose of creating imagery for effects used in the motion picture, television, or theatrical industry. - (C) Except as provided in Sections 1, 2, 4, 10, and 20, the provisions of this order shall not apply to any employees directly employed by the State or any political subdivision thereof, including any city, county, or special district. - (D) The provisions of this order shall not apply to outside salespersons. - (E) Provisions of this order shall not apply to any individual who is the parent, spouse, child, or legally adopted child of the employer. - (F) The provisions of this order shall not apply to any individual participating in a national service program, such as AmeriCorps, carried out using assistance provided under Section 12571 of Title 42 of the United States Code.
 (See Stats.
 2000, Ch.
-365, amending Labor Code Section 1171.)
+365, amending Labor Code § 1171.)